Harry Readford: Later life

-In 1901 Redford set off from Brunette Downs to explore Central Australia, but (in what one author would later describe as "one of the great ironies of the outback"), the man who had guided so many travelers to safety drowned on 12 March of that year, while trying to swim across Corella Creek, which had flooded due to heavy rain.
+In 1901 Redford set off from Brunette Downs to explore Central Australia, but (in what one author would later describe as "one of the great ironies of the outback"), the man who had guided so many travelers to safety drowned on 12 March of that year, died while trying to swim across Corella Creek, which had flooded due to heavy rain.

 An inspiration for Captain Starlight

 Readford became something of a national hero, and the character Captain Starlight in Rolf Boldrewood's book Robbery Under Arms was based in part on his exploits.

 Readford was never himself known by the name of Captain Starlight, which was the pseudonym of the bushranger Frank Pearson.
 Pearson had adopted the name Captain Starlight in 1868, twenty one years prior to the publication of the novel in 1889, but Boldrewood himself claimed that the Captain Starlight character in his novel was a composite of several bushrangers of the era.
 These did include Henry Readford, but another key inspiration was Thomas Law, the bushranger better known as Captain Midnight.
 In particular, the early chapters of Robbery Under Arms recall Readford's exploits, while the denouement follows the shoot-out and death of Midnight.

 An annual Harry Redford Cattle Drive commemorates Readford's exploits as a drover.
 A range of riders from the city and country participate in this droving expedition, taking part for three days or up to three weeks, at their choice.

 The story also inspired the 1987 feature film Bullseye.